Pakistan and China established diplomatic relations on 21 May 1951.

 China Pakistan Economic Corridor (CPEC):

 Pakistan and China have constituted a Joint Cooperation Committee (JCC) to implement CPEC.
 The JCC is co-chaired by Pakistan’s Federal Minister for Planning, Development and Reform and Vice-Chairman of China’s National Development and Reform Commission.
-It is supported by 8 Joint Working Groups covering the various areas of cooperation as follows:
+It is supported by 8 Joint Working Groups covering the various areas of cooperation as including: (i) Energy, (ii) Transport Infrastructure, (iii) Gwadar, (iv) industrial cooperation, (v) Planning & Finance, (vi) Security, (vii) Socio-Economic Development, and (viii) International Cooperation.
+Two new JWGs have been added.
+The ninth and tenth JWGs on Science & Technology and Agriculture have been established in March 2020 during the visit of the President to China.

-Eight JCC meetings have been held to date, with the last taking place on 20 December 2018.
-Next meeting of the JCC will be held in Islamabad.
+Nine JCC meetings have been held to date, with the last one taking place on 5 November, 2019 in Islamabad.
+Next meeting of the JCC is scheduled to be held in China in 2020.

 Current Status of CPEC Projects: